A lower bound for the curvature integral under an upper curvature bound: Preliminaries

 \subsection{Notation}

 The distance between $x$ and $y$ is denoted by $|xy|$.
 The open and closed $r$-balls around $p$ and its boundary are denoted by $B(p,r)$, $\bar B(p,r)$, and $\partial B(p,r)$, respectively.
-The metric annulus $B(p,r)\setminus\bar B(p,s)$ is denoted by $A(p;s,r)$.
+The open metric annulus $B(p,r)\setminus\bar B(p,s)$ is denoted by $A(p;s,r)$.
+We allow $s=0$, in which case $A(p;0,r)=B(p,r)\setminus\{p\}$.
 For a metric space $X$ and $\lambda>0$, we denote by $\lambda X$ the rescaled space with metric multiplied by $\lambda$.
 The sectional, Ricci, and scalar curvatures are denoted by $K$, $\Ric$, and $\Sc$, respectively, with subscript indicating a manifold if necessary.
-All integrals are with respect to the Riemannian volume measure, denoted by $\vol$.
-We will use $C$ to denote various constants, which depends only on indicated parameters.
+All integrals are with respect to the Riemannian volume measure, denoted by $\vol$, which is usually omitted.
+We will use the notation $C$ to denote various (usually positive) constants, which depend only on indicated parameters.